ProjectBabbler/ebird-api/README.md

 ## Usage

-Each of the core functions map to a specific end-point:
+Each of the core functions map to a specific end-point.

+### Observations

+The majority of the end-points are used to fetch the observations made at a given site or in a general area:

 ```python
 from ebird import \